rinfo/rdl/manage/README.txt

       sudo passwd rinfo # Choose a password sudo visudo # Append to the bottom: rinfo ALL=ALL

-   * To deploy non-interactivly append with "sudo visudo": rinfo ALL=ALL, NOPASSWD: /etc/init.d/tomcat *

    * Run on your local computer::
       fab tg_integration -R main install_dependencies fetch_tomcat_dist install_tomcat